ryardley/dotfiles/README.md

 This project exists to help me in the management of my dotfiles config across OSX dev systems and linux server systems.

 **Please note this project is very much a work in progress and is only really just getting started.
-Currently this projects is not ready for an form of public consumption!**
+Currently this projects is not ready for public consumption!**

 ## Why I really need this